Calling for speakers

 Need some inspiration?

-A non-exhaustive list of things you could talk about:
+A non-exhaustive list of topics we’d love to hear about:

-- Are there norms within social change work that you want to reexamine?
+- Are there norms within social change that you want to reexamine?
+What’s the historical context and what might be some alternatives?

-- Can you expand people’s understanding of a social issue?
+- Can you expand our understanding of a social issue?
+What is the work being done in this area and how can people help?

 We also have transcripts of last year’s talks!